25 Best Things to Do in Sequoia & Kings Canyon National Park

 2. California Tacos (Dinuba, CA)

-There’s no shortage of Mexican food outside of Sequoia and Kings Canyon, but these are tacos worth going out of your way for!
+There’s no shortage of Mexican food outside of Sequoia and Kings Canyon National Park, but California Tacos are worth going out of your way for!

 Yelp: California Tacos